applied-math-coding/heuristic/README.md

 # Heuristic Optimization Algorithms
-Golang implementation of various heuristic optimization algorithms.<br>
+Provides Golang implementations of various heuristic optimization algorithms.<br>
 The code is not meant to be production ready nor super optimized.<br>
 Though it can be used for educational and research related tasks.